MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 - AND
     - Use a *space between words* to use `AND` logic. e.g. `"fizz buzz"`.

 !> You **cannot** use quoted phrases.
 The API doc says: "Exact matching of phrases (equivalent to quoted phrases in most search engines) is not supported.".

+?> The docs say you can track a URL but recommends including a space between parts for the most inclusive search. `"example com"`.

-?> UTF-8 characters are supported. e.g. `Twitter’s`.
+?> UTF-8 characters are supported but must be used explicitly in your search. e.g. `'touché'`, `'Twitter’s'`.

 ?> Twitter API docs: [Basic stream parameters](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters) (see **track** section).